emicklei/gmig/README.md

 ## Export existing infrastructure

 Exporting migrations from existing infrastructure is useful when you start working with `gmig` but do not want to start from scratch.
-Several sub commands are available to inspect a project and export migrations to reflect the current state.
+Several sub commands are (or will become) available to inspect a project and export migrations to reflect the current state.
 After marking the current state in `gmig`, new migrations can be added that will bring your infrastructure to the next state.

-### export project-iam-policy [project]
+### export project-iam-policy [target]

 Generate a new migration by reading all the IAM policy binding from the current infrastructure of the project.